Most of your thought leadership articles will draw on your own ideas, thoughts and advice.

 Do Quote the Right People for the Right Reasons

 Avoid quoting clients, customers, vendors, partners, etc.; quotes are meant to emphasize or expand on your points, not promote your business interests.
-Find experts who can help you expand on your ideas.
-(There are sometimes exceptions to this.
-Talk to your editor or email your concierge — that’s what we’re here for!)
+Such quotes will not be permitted.

-Make sure your quotes are relevant and add to your piece.
-If the quote doesn’t add anything new, chances are you don’t need it.
+To be considered and approved, quotes must be relevant, clearly sourced, come from a proven business expert, and add value to your piece.
+If the quote doesn’t add anything new, chances are you don’t need it (and we will remove it).
 Trust yourself — you’re an expert too.